nathandentzau/fsu-bootcamp-git/README.md

 ### Pushing changes to a remote repository

 So when we cloned this repository from Github, git was smart enough to store information about where we downloaded the repo from.
-By default where we cloned our repo from will be aliased as `origin` for our remote destination.
+By default, where we cloned our repo from will be aliased as `origin` for our remote destination.

-So lets push our branches to Github:
+So lets push our branch to Github:

 ```bash
 $ git push origin [YOURNAME]/my-first-branch